wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 ## Disabling IPv6 connections for the NGINX-based Wallarm Docker container

-The NGINX-based Wallarm Docker image 4.2 and above supports the new environment variable `DISABLE_IPV6`.
+The NGINX-based Wallarm Docker image now supports the new environment variable `DISABLE_IPV6`.
 This variable enables you to prevent NGINX from IPv6 connection processing, so that it only can process IPv4 connections.

 ## Renamed parameters, files and metrics